 Think about how broad of an impact you intend to create.
 Something close to home may be of primary concern or an issue of regional or national significance could be the focus.
 Identify what you expect in return for your charitable support.
 Determine what is of most value to you, whether it’s building brand awareness, expanding market reach, making key strategic contacts or simply giving back.
 Identify the benefits you expect, with the understanding that these deliverables ultimately translate to real costs for your beneficiary organization.

 The lifeblood of a charitable organization is its data.
 With the use of software such as Efforts to Outcomes®, social service nonprofits can record and track every client interaction.
 This enables charities to demonstrate measurable impact, foster a culture of transparency and ensure strict accountability to its funders.

 Start with a project on a smaller scale, with a clear and finite scope.
 You might not need to open the deal with hard dollars.
 Charitable organizations also benefit from in-kind services, donated space, equipment use or employee volunteer hours.
 Observe how the organization operates.
 Compare the promised benefits to what’s really delivered.
 Evaluate how well your organizations work together as you consider moving the relationship forward.

 Let Axia Public Relations guide your search.
 Our experts have helped dozens of companies build relationships with worthy causes to advance their missions.
 Contact us today and find out how to get the most impact from your philanthropic giving.
-Axia offers a free guide to gaining the most value from your PR firm.
+Axia offers a guide to gaining the most value from your PR firm.
 Download it to learn how the right PR agency can optimize your media coverage and ultimately grow your brand and increase your profits.